lambdamikel/Busch-2090/README.md

 (e.g., for subroutines).
 Also, a ``.MIC`` can contain more than one ``@ xx``.
 An example is the ``DAYS.MIC`` program.

-Note that there are a couple of programs in the Manual Vol. 2 which require incremental loading, i.e., first load ``DAYS.MIC``, and then additionally load ``WEEKDAY.MIC``.
+There are a couple of programs in the Microtronic Manual Vol. 2 which require incremental loading of parts, i.e., first load ``DAYS.MIC``, and then additionally load ``WEEKDAY.MIC``.
 The programs automatically load at the correct addresses.

 The example programs in the ``software`` directory have been automatically converted from the above linked PDFs with the help of an